Beyond Autistic Burnout

 The core of the system is about making a genuinely autism-positive life for yourself, which, when you do it, results in getting out of burnout and staying out.

-The biggest difference is that coaching is more personalized, helping you work with through your particular things, at your pace, according to your priorities.
+The biggest difference is that coaching is more personalized, helping you work through your particular things, at your pace, according to your priorities.

 Another big difference is the cost.
 When you stick with coaching, it can add up to a lot more than this course.